Last updated on July 1st, 2021

 pH 8.6 ± 0.2 @ 25°C (note the alkaline pH): An increased pH is used to enhance growth of Vibrio cholerae, because this organism is sensitive to acid environments.

-- Suspend 88 g of the medium in one liter of purified water.
+- Suspend 88 g of the medium in one liter of purified water (concentration may vary depending on the manufacturer).

 - DO NOT AUTOCLAVE.